The Hot Zone: Synopsis

 Finally, the author goes to Africa to explore Kitum Cave.
 On the way, he discusses the role of AIDS in the present, as the Kinshasa Highway that he travels on was sometimes called the "AIDS Highway" after its early appearance in the region.
 Equipped with a hazmat suit, he enters the cave and finds a large number of animals, one of which might be the virus carrier.
 At the conclusion of the book, he travels to the quarantine facility in Reston.
 He finds the building abandoned and deteriorating.
 He concludes the book by claiming that Ebola will be back.

 Reston virus outbreak

 The discovery of the Reston virus was made in November 1989 by Thomas W. Geisbert, an intern at United States Army Medical Research Institute of Infectious Diseases.
-Dr. Peter B. Jahrling isolated the filovirus further.
-The Center for Disease Control and Prevention conducted blood tests of the 178 animal handlers.
+Peter B. Jahrling isolated the filovirus further.
+The Centers for Disease Control and Prevention conducted blood tests of the 178 animal handlers.
 While six tested positive, they did not exhibit any symptoms.
 The Reston virus was found to have low pathogenicity in humans.
 This was further supported later when a handler infected himself during a necropsy of an infected monkey, as the handler did not show symptoms of the virus after the incubation period.